1.A.48 The Anion Channel Tweety (Tweety) Family

 'Tweety has three human homologues (hTTYH1-3) which are all maxi-Cl- channel proteins (Suzuki and Mizuno, 2004).
 He et al., (2008) provided evidence for a structure for Tweety family proteins which incorporates five membrane-spanning domains with a topology in which the N-terminus is located extracellularly and the C-terminus cytoplasmically.
-N-Glycosylation is important, but not essential, in the processing of members of the Tweety family.
+N-glycosylation is important, but not essential, in the processing of members of the Tweety family.
 Incomplete N-glycosylation gives rise to reduced expression and increased ubiquitination (He et al., 2008).

-hTTYH3 mRNA is distributes in excitable tissues.
-Positively charged amino acyl residues in the pore contribute to anion selectivity.
+hTTYH3 mRNA is distributed in excitable tissues.
+Positively charged amino acyl residues in the putative pore contribute to anion selectivity.
 The hTTYH3 single channel shows 26 picosiemen linear current voltage, complex kinetics and sensitivity to 4,4'-diisothiocyanato-stilbene-2,2'-disulfonic acid.
 This channel and hTTYH2 encode ionomycin-induced maxi-Cl- channels, but hTTYH1 encodes a Ca2+-independent, swelling-activated maxi-Cl- channel (Suzuki and Mizuno, 2004).

 Homologues of Tweety are found in vertebrates, insects, worms and probably plants.
 They are prevalent in animals but scarce in plants.
 A search is in progress to identify homologues elsewhere.